yugasun/install-scripts-hub/README.md

 ## 📖 Introduction

-Install Scripts Hub is a centralized platform that provides one-liner installation scripts for various popular development tools and utilities.
-Built with SvelteKit, this project offers a clean, fast interface for developers to quickly find and use installation commands for tools like Oh My Zsh, fnm, SDKMAN, and more.
+Install Scripts Hub is a centralized platform that provides one-liner installation scripts for popular development tools and utilities.
+The current app is built with **Next.js (App Router) + React** and statically exported for simple hosting.

 ## ✨ Features